gagneurlab/drop/docs/source/prepare.rst

 Parameter                 Type       Description                                                                                   Default/Examples
 ========================  =========  ============================================================================================  ======
-groups                    list       Same as in aberrant expression.                                                               ``# see aberrant expression example`` recount                   boolean    If true, it forces samples to be recounted                                                    ``false`` longRead                  boolean    Set to true only if counting Nanopore or PacBio long reads.                                   ``false`` minExpressionInOneSample  numeric    The minimal read count in at least one sample required for an intron to pass the filter.      ``20`` correction                character  Either 'PCA' or 'PCA-BB-Decoder'.
+groups                    list       Same as in aberrant expression.                                                               ``# see aberrant expression example`` minIds                    numeric    Same as in aberrant expression.                                                               ``1`` recount                   boolean    If true, it forces samples to be recounted.                                                   ``false`` longRead                  boolean    Set to true only if counting Nanopore or PacBio long reads.                                   ``false`` filter                    boolean    If false, no filter is applied.
+We recommend filtering.                                       ``true`` minExpressionInOneSample  numeric    The minimal read count in at least one sample required for an intron to pass the filter.      ``20`` minDeltaPsi               numeric    The minimal variation (in delta psi) required for an intron to pass the filter.               ``0.05`` correction                character  Either 'PCA' or 'PCA-BB-Decoder'.
 Methods to remove sample covariation in FRASER.             ``PCA`` deltaPsiCutoff            numeric    A non-negative number.
 Delta psi values greater than this cutoff are considered as outliers.  ``0.3 # suggested by FRASER`` padjCutoff                numeric    Same as in aberrant expression.                                                               ``0.1``